jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Mr. Hartley watches.
 "We classify that gull by its beak structure, its feet, its wings.
 Observable traits.
 We don't need to hear its call or understand its thoughts."

 "We observe what works.
 What works tells us about the environment.
-Form follows function.
+Form reveals purpose.
 Here and now, and wherever else we look.
 Observable truths in nature and man."
 Mary says.

 Mr. Webb unwraps the ammonite.
 Holds it up.
 "This shell—it controlled buoyancy.
 The opening suggests tentacles.
 The size suggests a predator."